ilabcode/pyhgf/docs/source/notebooks/1-Binary_HGF.md

 +++

-### The 3-levels binary Hierarchical Gaussian Filter
+### The three-level binary Hierarchical Gaussian Filter
 #### Create the model
 Here, we create a new {py:class}`pyhgf.model.HGF` instance, setting the number of levels to `3`.
 Note that we are extending the size of the dictionaries accordingly.